David Alan Carter's

 Why all the gymnastics?
 Because I didn't want to commit three, 3x leveraged ETFs to 100% of the portfolio if I could hedge a portion of that with an alternative, especially when that alternative acts to reduce overall strategy volatility and max drawdown (maxDD).

-So there it is.
-At any given time, The White Knuckle portfolio holds three, 3x leveraged ETFs of varying proportions that collectively make up either 100% of the portfolio, or 75-50% of the portfolio with the remainder in one or two "hedge" ETFs for further downside protection.
+At any given time, The White Knuckle Strategy holds 3 leveraged ETFs of varying proportions that collectively make up either 100% of the portfolio, or 75-50% of the portfolio with the remainder in one or two "hedge" ETFs for further downside protection.

 Benchmark: SPY (the ETF that tracks the S&P 500 Index) is used as the benchmark by which we'll judge the performance of The White Knuckle.

-Note: while the strategy fades higher-risk equity funds and increases allocation into the relative safety of bonds in the event of broad market downturns, nothing short of perpetually holding cash or cash ETFs will protect in the event of a flash crash or a sudden jolt to equity or bond markets.
+Note: while the strategy fades higher-risk equity funds and increases allocation into the relative safety of bonds and currency hedges in the event of broad market downturns, nothing short of perpetually holding cash will protect in the event of a flash crash or a sudden jolt to equity or bond markets.

-One final but VERY important note: The White Knuckle was not designed to occupy more than a portion of one's total investment portfolio.
+One final but VERY important note: Because of the aforementioned risk, The White Knuckle was not designed to occupy more than a portion of one's total investment portfolio.
 Maybe 5% - 10% - 15% or so, depending on one's risk tolerance.
 Despite the guardrails, this remains a relatively high risk strategy.

 What You Get

-Before the market opens on the first trading day of the month, you'll receive an email newsletter detailing the same actionable buy/sell signals that I will use to trade the strategy in my portfolio.
+Before the market opens on the first trading day of the month, you'll receive an email newsletter detailing the same actionable buy/sell signals that I will use to trade the strategy in my own account.

 Subscribers also gain access to the strategy's Members Page, offering up more details including: